chijioke-ibekwe/spring-security-jwt/README.md

 - User logout
 - API method security with user roles and permissions

 **If you find this project useful, kindly drop a star on this repo.
-I'll really appreciate it.**
+I'd really appreciate it.**

 ## 🏁 Getting Started <a name = "getting_started"></a>
 ### Prerequisites
-To successfully use this module in your project, you'll need:
+To successfully use this project, you'll need:
-- **Java 17 as a minimum version.** That is because this project was developed using Spring Boot 3, which requires Java 17 as a minimum version.
+- **JDK >= v17.** That is because this project was developed using Spring Boot 3, which requires Java 17 as a minimum version.
 - **Apache Maven**

 ## 🎈 Usage <a name="usage"></a>
-To use this module in your project:
+To use this project:
 1. Fork the repository

 2. Clone the repository using the following command: